Energy Systems Laboratory

 The optimization of commercial and industrial building operations, or Continuous Commissioning®

-Measurement and verification of energy savings for commercial buildings
+Measurement and verification of energy-cost savings for commercial buildings

 Research and calibrated testing on HVAC systems

 The Lab focuses on energy-related research, energy efficiency, and emissions reduction.
-Under state statute (Chapter 88, Subchapter E, Texas Education Code), TEES performs over $160 million in research each year.
+Under state statute (Chapter 88, Subchapter E, Texas Education Code), TEES performed nearly $300 million in research during 2024.
 It develops innovations in research, education and technology, and offers solutions that help improve quality of life, foster economic development and enhance education.

 The ESL's Director is Dr. David E. Claridge, Professor of Mechanical Engineering.
-The ESL is affiliated with the Departments of Mechanical Engineering, Architecture and Construction Science at Texas A&M University, and employs approximately 75 faculty, staff, and students including acclaimed professors, researchers and analysts, certified mechanical engineers, industry experts, lab technicians, and graduate and undergraduate students.
+The ESL is affiliated with the Departments of Mechanical Engineering, Architecture, Multidisciplinary Engineering (Architectural Engineering Program) and Construction Science at Texas A&M University, and employs approximately 75 faculty, staff, and students including acclaimed professors, researchers and analysts, certified mechanical engineers, industry experts, lab technicians, and graduate and undergraduate students.